-The Penn State Nittany Lions football team hasn’t been doing very well lately.
-The pre-season No.2 ranked Penn State lost their last two games, one against Oregon and one against 0-4 UCLA team, which caused them to drop out of the top 25 teams in the rankings.
-Their record is now 3 wins and 2 losses, the same as their next opponent, the Northwestern Wildcats.
-James Franklin talked to reporters after practice on Wednesday.
-During that talk, he said he’s decided to move on from (or stop using) five of his players completely.
+The Penn State Nittany Lions football team has hit a rough patch lately.
+The pre-season No. 2-ranked Penn State lost its last two games, one against Oregon and one against the 0-4 UCLA team.
+Automatically, they went down the ladder of the top 25 teams in the rankings.
+Their record is three wins and two losses, the same as their next opponent, the Northwestern Wildcats.
+Moreover, James Franklin talked to reporters after practice on Wednesday and decided to completely move on from (or stop using) five of his players.

 Watch What’s Trending Now!

-On October 8th, college football insider Zach Seyko hopped onto X with James Franklin’s post-practice tea: “From what James Franklin said today after Penn State football practice… It doesn’t sound like we will see Tyseer Denmark (wide-receiver), Koby Howard (WR), Quinton Martin (RB), Cam Wallace (RB), or Corey Smith (RB) get many meaningful snaps.
+On October 8, college football insider Zach Seyko hopped onto X with James Franklin’s post-practice tea: “From what James Franklin said today after Penn State football practice… It doesn’t sound like we will see Tyseer Denmark (wide-receiver), Koby Howard (WR), Quinton Martin (RB), Cam Wallace (RB), or Corey Smith (RB) get many meaningful snaps.
 If any.”
-Luckily, this bunch of players are not starters for the Nittany Lions.
-They’re all young guns, still working their way up the roster and trying to make a name for themselves.
-Think of them as players who are getting little to no reps but aren’t the main guys on the field when the game kicks off.

 From what James Franklin said today after Penn State football practice…